jasonphan/simple-deployment/README.md

 # Simple Deployment Tool
-For deploying sites from frontend frameworks such as Vue.js
+For deploying sites from frontend frameworks such as Vue.js, React...

 ## Getting Started
 Clone this repository.